bsamot10/EuroleagueDataETL/euroleague_postgres_etl/README.md

 ### Logs

-A simple logfile that captures all the _print_ results is available in the _simple_logs_ folder of the current working directory.
+A simple logfile that captures all the _print_ results is available in the _simple_logs_ folder that is created in the current working directory.

 ### Program interruption